THIRU-1074/RestBolt/README.md

 Yet to Done:

-1. Auto Time Insertion
+1. Button to export request and response as a file
 2. Support binary data (MIME)
-3. Button to export request and response as a file
-4. Timing info